tonymds/demo-docker-node-http-server/README.md

   docker run -v $(pwd):/home/app -p 8080:8080 -d tmds/node-http-server http-server
   ```

-Jump to the container shell and run commands at will (eg npm install)
+And if you don't have node installed you can start another container to run commands at will (eg npm install)
   ```
   docker run -v $(pwd):/home/app -it --rm tmds/node-http-server /bin/ash
   ```